NCBI-Hackathons/OrthoGrasp/README.md

-# EvoAssert
+# ORTHOGRASP -
-A pipeline to support biological assertions with evolutionary information
+A tool to identify orthology information in several species of interest